 Kiyomi Morino obtained her PhD degree from the University of Arizona, Department of Geography and Regional Development in 2008.
 Since graduating, she has primarily focused on research related to integrating science and policy, particularly with respect to western water issues.
 In one project, she is working with colleagues to develop novel ways of exploring future climate change impacts on the Colorado River using tree-ring based reconstructions of streamflow.
 Her areas of expertise include dendrochronology, ecophysiology, and Colorado River water policy.

-Kristiana Teige manages the Carpe Diem West Academy and provides communications and logistical support to the Executive Director and the Director of Programs.
+Kristiana Teige manages the Carpe Diem West Academy and provides communications and logistical support to the Executive Director.
 In addition to her program work, Kristiana is the organization's Grants Manager.
 Prior to Carpe Diem West, Kristiana was the District Clerk for the Montara Water and Sanitary District in Northern California.
 She holds a Master of Environmental Science and Management from the Bren School at the University of California, Santa Barbara and a B.A. in Economics from Wellesley College.
 At the Bren School, Kristiana specialized in Water Resources Management, and completed a group thesis project exploring watershed management strategies for the US BLM to reduce mercury pollution in a tributary of the Sacramento River.

 Strategic Planning Consultant